NixOS/rfcs/rfcs/0145-doc-strings.md

 The community offers tools and methods (such as nixdoc, nix-doc, etc.) to write and process in-code documentation for functions and other code-related atomic expressions.
 We are currently utilizing this functionality to build a subset of documentation for nix functions. (e.g., nixpkgs.lib documentation via: [nixdoc](https://github.com/nix-community/nixdoc))

-Also, [noogle](https://noogle.dev) indexes subsets of nixpkgs based on multiline comments.
+Other tools that work directly with the nix AST and comments:

+- [noogle](https://noogle.dev) - Nix API search engine.
+It allows you to search functions and other expressions.
+- [nix-doc](https://github.com/lf-/nix-doc) - A Nix developer tool leveraging the rnix Nix parser for intelligent documentation search and tags generation
+- [manix](https://github.com/mlvzk/manix) - A fast CLI documentation searcher for Nix.

+All those tools would profit from the proposed changes.

-However, the format of that __doc-strings__ needs to be better documented and standardized.
+So the format of that __doc-strings__ needs to be better documented and standardized.

 This RFC aims to achieve consistency for doc-strings and allows for differentiation between regular comments and doc-strings.